xyOz-dev/Roo-Code-Docs/docs/basic-usage/using-modes.md

 Modes in Roo Code are specialized personas that tailor the assistant's behavior to your current task.
 Each mode offers different capabilities, expertise, and access levels to help you accomplish specific goals.

 :::info Sticky Models
 Each mode remembers your last-used model.
 When switching modes, Roo automatically selects that model—no manual selection needed.
-Assign different models to different modes (Gemini 2.5 Flash thinking for architect mode, Claude Sonnet 3.7 for code mode) and Roo will switch models automatically when you change modes.
+Assign different models to different modes (e.g., Gemini 2.5 Preview for `🏗️ Architect` mode, Claude Sonnet 3.7 for `💻 Code` mode) and Roo will switch models automatically when you change modes.
 :::

 ## Why Use Different Modes?